What You've Survived Shaped You. It Doesn't Have to Define You.

 This work is rooted in neuroscience and delivered with warmth, precision, and discretion.
 You’ll be guided through healing that supports not just symptom relief, but nervous system regulation, emotional resilience, and lasting transformation.

-Trauma Therapy That Goes Beyond Talk
+Trauma Therapy That Goes Beyond Talking

 When trauma remains unresolved, it can shape mood, relationships, stress tolerance, sleep, physical health, and one’s sense of identity.
 You may appear high-functioning on the outside while privately living in survival mode.

 Integrative trauma therapy is designed to work at the root — not just at the level of cognition, but at the level of the body, brain, and stress response system.
+The goal is not simply symptom management.
+It is nervous system stabilization, emotional integration, and restored capacity for connection, presence, and self-trust.

 At Holistic Therapy & Wellness Manhattan, trauma therapy in NYC is tailored to your individual history, physiology, and goals.
 Treatment integrates evidence-based, trauma-specific modalities, including:

-• EMDR Therapy (Eye Movement Desensitization and Reprocessing) to reprocess traumatic memories and reduce emotional charge
+EMDR Therapy (Eye Movement Desensitization and Reprocessing) to reprocess traumatic memories and reduce emotional charge

-• Somatic Psychotherapy to gently release stored survival responses and restore regulation
+Somatic Psychotherapy to gently release stored survival responses and restore regulation

-• Internal Family Systems (IFS) to heal protective patterns and wounded parts
+Internal Family Systems (IFS) to heal protective patterns and wounded parts

-• Cognitive Behavioral Therapy (CBT) to restructure trauma-driven beliefs and anxiety loops
+Cognitive Behavioral Therapy (CBT) to restructure trauma-driven beliefs and anxiety loops

 Care is paced intentionally to avoid retraumatization and overwhelm.
 The focus is regulation first — processing second.